-A stream-of-consciousness narrative tackling dual themes of mental illness (schizophrenia, in particular) and grief, “The Shock of the Fall” follows 19-year-old Matthew Homes as he seeks to write his story, partly on his treatment program’s computer and partly on the typewriter his grandmother gave him.
-He’s grappling with the death of his older brother a decade earlier — a tragedy he’s always blamed himself for.
-His brother had Down’s Syndrome.
-Matthew felt (and was often held by his parents as) responsible for Simon.
-Now, he’s gone.
-Actually, he’s been gone since a nighttime fall (hence, the book’s title).
+The Shock of the Fall by Nathan Filer My rating: 5 of 5 stars A stream-of-consciousness narrative tackling dual themes of mental illness (schizophrenia, in particular) and grief, “The Shock of the Fall” follows 19-year-old Matthew Homes as he seeks to write his story, partly on his treatment program’s computer and partly on the typewriterContinue reading “Book Review: The Shock of the Fall by Nathan Filer”

 Hawkins’ words don’t paint lush portraits or jump to poetic heights.
 They’re too busy drawing you close to the characters, especially Rachel whose perspective begins and ends the book.
 As you read, you immerse into the complexity that is a human being whose past she both regrets and can’t leave behind.

 8 writing lessons I (re)learned through revision